-Either reset or I/O fencing is required for all nodes.
+Either system reset or I/O fencing is required for all nodes.
+SGI recommends system reset for potential metadata servers.
 A cluster should have an odd number of server-capable nodes.

-- At least one host bus adapter (HBA) as specified in the release notes. - RAID hardware as specified in the release notes. - Adequate compute power for CXFS nodes, particularly metadata servers, which must deal with the required communication and I/O overhead.
+- At least one host bus adapter (HBA) as specified in the release notes. - RAID hardware as specified in the release notes.

+Adequate compute power for CXFS nodes, particularly metadata servers, which must deal with the required communication and I/O overhead.
 There should be at least 2 GB of RAM on the system.